 Need Tech Talent?
 Think Apprenticeships

 Apprenticeship programs are on the rise due to employer demand and proven results.
 In June 2017 an Executive Order called for the nationwide expansion of apprenticeship programs to be led by the Department of Labor (DOL).
-To support these goals, the DOL-funded Partnership on Employment & Accessible Technology (PEAT) and the DOL-funded IT apprenticeship intermediary Apprenti are partnering to build bridges between the technology industry and inclusive apprenticeship programs.
+To support these goals, PEAT is working with partners to build bridges between high growth industries and inclusive apprenticeships.

 Why Apprenticeship Programs?